wbhoomika/python4beginners-Hacktoberfest21/README.md

 <br />

 NOTE: Only valid PRs will be merged.
-I will accept every PR from : 8:30pm to 10:00pm IST daily.
+I will accept every PR from 8:30 pm to 10:00 pm IST daily.